kemalyst/kemalyst/README.md

 # Kemalyst

-Kemalyst is a Rails like framework that runs on super fast [kemal](https://github.com/sdogruyol/kemal).
+Kemalyst is a Rails like framework that is based on on super fast [kemal](https://github.com/sdogruyol/kemal).
 The framework is based on Handlers which are similar to Rack middleware.
-The model is a simple ORM mapping tool and supports MySQL, PG and SQLite.
-The controllers are thread-safe since each request spawns a new thread.
-The webserver is using the one Crystal provides.
+The model is a simple ORM mapping and supports MySQL, PG and SQLite.

 ## Installation

 1. Install Crystal

-You can find instructions on how to install Crystal from [Crystals Website](http://crystal-lang.org).
+You can find instructions on how to install Crystal from [Crystal's Website](http://crystal-lang.org).
 I recommend using [crenv](https://github.com/pine613/crenv) to manage your crystal versions.
 Currently 0.11.0 is supported.